CDCgov/MIRA/README.md

 <hr>

 ## Quick Start:
-- <a href="https://raw.githubusercontent.com/nbx0/iSpy/prod/irmavision_install.sh" download>Download the install script</a> and save it into the folder that you will add new run-folders to.
+- <a href="https://raw.githubusercontent.com/nbx0/iSpy/prod/irmavision_install.sh" download>Right click this link and click 'save as'</a> and save it into the folder that you will add new run-folders to.
 - Navigate to that folder on the command line and run:
     ```bash
     chmod +x irma_vision_install.sh